openlegend/core-rules/core/SRD.md

     If one of the above conditions is met, you can deliver a lethal strike, which grants advantage and deals lethal damage in accordance with your tier and is difficult to recover from.
 Each tier below has an amount of advantage and a max lethal damage.
 If you deal damage up to the lethal threshold, then the lethal damage equals your damage total.
 If you deal more damage than the lethal threshold, you deal lethal damage equal to the threshold.

     - **Tier 1** - Advantage 1, Max lethal damage 5
-    - **Tier 2** - Advantage 2, Max lethal damage 10
+    - **Tier 2** - Advantage 2, Max lethal damage 5
-    - **Tier 3** - Advantage 3, Max lethal damage 15
+    - **Tier 3** - Advantage 3, Max lethal damage 10
-    - **Tier 4** - Advantage 4, Max lethal damage 15
+    - **Tier 4** - Advantage 4, Max lethal damage 10
-    - **Tier 5** - Advantage 5, Max lethal damage 20
+    - **Tier 5** - Advantage 5, Max lethal damage 15
     - **Tier 6** - Advantage 6, Max lethal damage 20
-    - **Tier 7** - Advantage 7, Max lethal damage 25
+    - **Tier 7** - Advantage 7, Max lethal damage 20
     - **Tier 8** - Advantage 8, Max lethal damage 25
-    - **Tier 9** - Advantage 9, Max lethal damage 30
+    - **Tier 9** - Advantage 9, Max lethal damage 25

-- **Multi-Attack Specialist (tier equals NPC level, max 6):** When you make an attack, you can choose to incur disadvantage 3, in exchange for an additional attack.
-You can use this ability to gain more than one additional attack.
-You can move between each of these attacks or otherwise divide them.
-You must decide before your first attack whether or not to use this feat.
-The disadvantage applies to all attacks for this turn.
-For each tier of this feat you offset the disadvantage penalty by 1.
+- **Multi Attack Specialist (tier equals NPC level, max 6):** Before attacking, you may declare that you are multi-attacking, and must state how many extra attacks you would like to make.
+ALL of your attacks this round suffer disadvantage equal to 3 times the number of additional attacks you declare (i.e., if you make 2 attacks, you suffer disadvantage 3; 3 attacks suffers disadvantage 6).
+For each tier of this feat that you possess, reduce the disadvantage penalty by 1.

+You may use your attacks to make any combination of bane or damaging attacks, but you may not invoke boons.
+Resolve each attack individually, applying any other multi-targeting options as you wish.
+You can move between each of these attacks and they can be used to target the same creature more than once.
+There is no limit to the number of additional attacks you can make using this feat.

 - **Multi-Target Attack Specialist (tier equals NPC level, max 5):** Choose either area, projectile, or melee when you take this feat.
 For each tier, you offset the disadvantage penalty associated with multi-targeting by 1.
 So, when you would normally get disadvantage 2, you instead get disadvantage 1 and so on.

 - **Multi-Bane Specialist:** Choose two banes that you are able to inflict and that share a common prerequisite attribute.
 You are able to inflict both banes with a single attack.
 The required attribute score for combining the banes is equal to the sum of their power levels (e.g., combining knockdown and slowed, both power level 2, would require an attribute score of 4).
 If the banes target different defenses, you choose which defense your attack targets.
 On a successful attack roll, the target is inflicted with both banes.
 They each persist independently of one another and must be resisted separately.

 - **Potent Bane:** Choose a bane.
-When you invoke the chosen bane on a target, Resist rolls to shake off the bane have Disadvantage (the target rolls 2d20 and keeps the lowest, contrary to normal action rolls).
+When you invoke the chosen bane on a target, Resist rolls to shake off the bane have disadvantage 1.

 - **Resilient:** Any time you roll to Resist, you have advantage 1 on the roll.

 - **Superior Concentration (tier 1 - 3, your choice):** Without this feat, only a single boon can be persisted with the Sustain minor action.
-Purchasing this feat allows you to sustain one additional boon simultaneously without losing focus on the others you are already focusing on.
+Purchasing this feat allows you to sustain one additional boon simultaneously without losing focus on the others you are already focusing on. \
-Special: This feat can be purchased multiple times (up to a maximum of 3), each time it is purchased you can maintain one more boon with the Sustain minor action.
+**Special:** This feat can be purchased multiple times (up to a maximum of 3), each time it is purchased you can maintain one more boon with the Sustain minor action.

 #### Boss Monsters and NPCs

 A Boss is a single monster or NPC that is capable of taking on a group of characters due to extraordinary prowess in combat.
 Bosses could be epic villains that the party has been pursuing for the entire campaign, such as the Lich King Akrakus, or they could be monstrous beasts with little backstory that simply serve as a dramatic milestone in the course of a larger adventure, such as a bridge troll that must be defeated before the PCs can progress.
-Other examples of bosses include the Kraken, a legendary swordsman, a dragon, or an orc warchief.
+Other examples of bosses include the Kraken, a legendary gunslinger, a dragon, or the general of an alien armada.

 When you decide that one of your monsters or NPCs merits boss status, use the Boss Monster Build Table to generate statistics in the same way you would if using the simple build rules described previously.
 You’ll notice that bosses have more hit points, higher defenses, and better attributes in order to account for their ability to take on entire parties of PCs alone.
 When using the complex build, you can alter your villain’s hit points and defenses based on this table to better represent the appropriate strength of a boss.